marcosmoura/mini-react/README.md

 To run the E2E tests:

-- `test:e2e:firefox-headless`: Run the test on Firefox in Headless mode (without open the browser tab)
+- `yarn test:e2e:firefox-headless`: Run the test on Firefox in Headless mode (without open the browser tab)
-- `test:e2e:chrome-headless`: Run the test on Chrome in Headless mode (without open the browser tab)
+- `yarn test:e2e:chrome-headless`: Run the test on Chrome in Headless mode (without open the browser tab)
-- `test:e2e:chrome-canary-headless`: Run the test on Chrome Canary in Headless mode (without open the browser tab)
+- `yarn test:e2e:chrome-canary-headless`: Run the test on Chrome Canary in Headless mode (without open the browser tab)
-- `test:e2e:safari`: Run the test on Safari opening on a full browser
+- `yarn test:e2e:safari`: Run the test on Safari opening on a full browser
-- `test:e2e:firefox`: Run the test on Firefox opening on a full browser
+- `yarn test:e2e:firefox`: Run the test on Firefox opening on a full browser
-- `test:e2e:chrome`: Run the test on Chrome opening on a full browser
+- `yarn test:e2e:chrome`: Run the test on Chrome opening on a full browser
-- `test:e2e:chrome-canary`: Run the test on Chrome Canary opening on a full browser
+- `yarn test:e2e:chrome-canary`: Run the test on Chrome Canary opening on a full browser
-- `test:e2e:all`: Run every single tests on every full web browser
+- `yarn test:e2e:all`: Run every single tests on every full web browser
-- `test:e2e:all-headless`: Run every single tests on every browser in Headless mode
+- `yarn test:e2e:all-headless`: Run every single tests on every browser in Headless mode

 Is worth to notice that, if you don't have a Chrome Canary on your machine, the `test:e2e:all` and `test:e2e:all-headless` will fail, as it depends on them.
 As an alternative, we can replace Chrome Canary with Chrome, like that: `yarn test:e2e:firefox-headless; yarn test:e2e:chrome-headless`